dk307/HSPI_HomeKitControllerLite/README.md

 # Homekit Controller Lite Plugin
-Homeseer 4 plugin to add and control IP based homekit devices directly without intermediatory.
-This plugin acts as homekit controller.
+Homeseer 4 plugin to add and control IP based homekit devices directly without intermediary.
+This plugin acts as a homekit controller.
-It does not intent to be a complete and polished as Apple's homekit controller.
-It creates devices in the homeseer coresponding to accessories exposed by the homekit device.
+It does not intend to be as complete and polished as Apple's homekit controller.
+It creates devices in the homeseer corresponding to accessories & characteristics exposed by the homekit device.

 ## Build State